-Diallo is a uniquely multi-talented artist.
+Guitarist and singer Alpha Yaya Diallo, from Guinea in West Africa, is one of the hottest acts on the world music scene.
+Now based in Canada, he’s earned a matchless reputation for the excellence of his musicianship and the excitement of his live shows – whether performing solo or with his band Bafing.
+Diallo is a multi-talented artist.
 His dexterous acoustic and electric guitar-playing, with its fluid melodic lines and compelling grooves, places him in the front ranks of African axemen.
-In addition, he is a skilled and experienced performer on a variety of percussion instruments, and on the balafon (traditional wooden xylphone).
-To complete the abundance of riches Diallo writes his own compositions, and sings with a supple and beautifully modulated voice.
+In addition, he’s a skilled and experienced performer on a variety of percussion instruments, and on the balafon (traditional marimba).
+To cap it off, Diallo writes all his own compositions and sings with a supple, high, and beautifully modulated voice.